Kimserey/BlogArchive/20160207_Method_chaining_for_bootstrap_components_with_websharper.md

 First we will start by looking at the possibilities offered by Nav tabs.
 I have listed below the combinations that I found (I probably forgot some but that will be enough to convey the idea behind this post).

 - The Nav can be display as tabs
-- The Nav can be display as Pills
+- The Nav can be display as pills
 - The Nav can be justified (take the whole width available)
 - Pills can be stacked vertically
 - Tabs can have an active state
-- Tabs can have a disable disable
+- Tabs can have a disable state

 From this list we can already separate the possibilities in three groups:
 - A group affecting the Nav in general
 - A group affecting only single tabs
-- A group affecting Pills only
+- A group affecting pills only

 Now that we are aware of the possibilities, we can start writing our `NavTabs` type.
 Taking the configurations affecting the Nav in general, we defines whether the Nav is displayed as tabs or pills and whether it is justified or not: